Resham13/WPFApplicationUsingADO.NET/README.md

 Description:
 This application consists of 3 windows which are linked to the 3 buttons provided in the main window.
 The three buttons lets the user add continent, country, and city in the application which are then added to the database which is on local host SQL server.
-During the launch of application it has pre-stored cotninents, countries and cities which the user can select from the ComboBox and ListBox and respective data is then displayed on the windon i.e., country's currency, population, and the capital city.
+During the launch of application it has pre-stored cotinents, countries and cities which the user can select from the ComboBox and ListBox and respective data is then displayed on the windon i.e., country's currency, population, and the capital city.

 How to Use: